League of Ireland: Media coverage

 League of Ireland games are broadcast free-to-air on Virgin Media Television and available on LOI TV, the league's official streaming site, via subscription.

 TV3 owned the rights to a long-running weekly League of Ireland highlights programme until 2007.
 In 2008, an agreement was reached between RTÉ and the Football Association of Ireland (FAI) on broadcasting rights for the League of Ireland up to 2013.
 As a part of the deal, RTÉ would broadcast a weekly show called 'Monday Night Soccer' and show live matches on its 'Airtricty League Live' programme.
 The first edition was broadcast on Monday, 10 March 2008, and presented by Tony O'Donoghue.

 It was announced in August 2014 that RTÉ would show 78 live Premier Division and FAI Cup games as part of a new agreement with the FAI.
 The agreement was set to run until November 2018.
 From March 2014, RTÉ also broadcast a highlights show, Soccer Republic, throughout the season.

 In 2015 the FAI agreed a deal with TrackChamp to stream all Premier Division and First Division games outside Ireland, but the deal was criticised by customers as the streaming service required registration for a betting platform.

 On 27 January 2025, it was announced that Virgin Media Television would become the "sole and exclusive free-to-air broadcaster of the SSE Airtricity Men’s Premier Division" for the next four years, pledging to show one live game from each round of the division.
 A new radio deal for broadcasting on Newstalk was announced just before the season started.
+In June 2026, the league announced a broadcasting partnership with BBC Sport NI to show Derry City's home fixtures across the United Kingdom on the BBC iPlayer.

 Attendance

 In 2024 attendances across the League of Ireland broke the million mark for the first time ever; a total of 1,001,630 fans went to games in the SSE Airtricity Men's Premier Division, First Division, SSE Airtricity Women’s Premier Division, men's and women's FAI Cups, the All-Island Cup and European matches.
+The following year 1,127,155 spectators attended games involving League of Ireland teams.